chromium/chromium/docs/security/clusterfuzz-for-shepherds.md

 [https://clusterfuzz.com/upload-testcase](https://clusterfuzz.com/upload-testcase)
 allows you to upload files to reproduce crashes on various platforms and will identify revision ranges when the regression was introduced.

+Prefer using the "Quick upload" flow for simple cases.
+If you choose to use "Upload" instead, you will have to pick which [job](#useful-jobs) to run.

+Note that ClusterFuzz only supports running untrusted inputs on Linux.
+The UI will warn you of that.

-If a test case requires multiple files, they can be uploaded together in a zip or tar
-archive: the main file needs to contain the words `run`, `fuzz-` `index.` or `crash.`.
+If a test case requires multiple files, they can be uploaded together in a zip or tar archive: the main file needs to contain the words `run`, `fuzz-` `index.` or `crash.`.

 Please *do* specify the crbug number when uploading the test case.
-This will allow ClusterFuzz to keep the crbug updated with progress.
+This allows ClusterFuzz to keep the crbug updated with progress.

-Please *don't* upload test cases unless they're obviously harmless.
-Currently ClusterFuzz does not support untrusted workloads.

 ## Useful jobs